 - 1. Turn the engine off. - 2.
-Carefully turn the filler cap counterclockwise until it stops. - 3.
-Pull to remove the cap from the fuel filler pipe.

-4. To install the cap, align the tabs on the cap with the notches on the filler pipe.

-5. Turn the filler cap clockwise until a few clicks are heard.
+Carefully turn the filler cap counterclockwise until it spins off. - 3.
+Pull to remove the cap from the fuel filler pipe. - 4.
+To install the cap, align the tabs on the cap with the notches on the filler pipe. - 5.
+Turn the filler cap clockwise 1/4 of a turn until it clicks at least once.